 Can SARS-CoV-2 monoclonal antibodies be given to HCT and CAR T cell recipients who develop COVID-19 after receipt of mRNA COVID-19 vaccines?

 Efficacy of mRNA vaccines in HCT and CAR T cell recipients is unknown as clinical trials did not include these patient populations.
 However, if SARS-CoV-2 infection is acquired after receiving the COVID-19 vaccine, these patients are still eligible for monoclonal antibodies under EUA guidance or convalescent plasma as part of treatment of COVID-19.

-Has the mRNA SARS-CoV-2 vaccine platform previously been investigated in the immunocompromised patient population?
+Has the mRNA SARS-CoV-2 and recombinant adenovirus vaccines platform previously been investigated in the immunocompromised patient population?

 What is known about the safety of mRNA SARS-CoV-2 vaccines?

-The mRNA SARS-CoV-2 vaccines were administered to nearly 70,000 study participants, and safety profile at two months median follow-up has not raised any significant concerns.6,24-27 HCT and CAR T cell recipients were excluded from these trials; however, individuals with well-controlled HIV infection and CD4>350 were included.
+The mRNA SARS-CoV-2 vaccines were administered to nearly 70,000 study participants, and safety profile at two months median follow-up has not raised any significant concerns.5,6,26,27 HCT and CAR T cell recipients were excluded from these trials; however, individuals with well-controlled HIV infection and CD4>350 were included.
 Similar to other vaccines, short-term adverse effects included local injection site reactions, fever, fatigue, and headache, and they typically resolved within one to two days.
 Adults older than 55 years experienced decreased frequency and severity of local injection site reactions and systemic adverse effects.
 Serious adverse effects were seen in 0.5 to 1.5 percent of study participants across the three reported trials with similar distribution in control and vaccine arms.
 Although extrapolation of safety data in the HCT and CAR T cell recipients can be challenging, significant adverse effects beyond the early postvaccination period are not anticipated, and the benefits from vaccines may outweigh any short-term or long-term adverse effects.
 Close monitoring for early and late postvaccination effects is warranted.

 What is the safety of mRNA and recombinant adenovirus vector SARS-CoV-2 vaccines in patients with unknown prior SARS-CoV-2 exposure?